w3c/webappsec/specs/subresourceintegrity/spec.markdown

 associated integrity metadata (see item 3 in the "[Modifications to Fetch][]" section).

-Think about how integrity checks would effect `vary` headers in general.
-{:.issue data-number="17"}

 [cachecontrol]: http://tools.ietf.org/html/rfc7234#section-5.2
 [notransform]: http://tools.ietf.org/html/rfc7234#section-5.2.1.6
 [Modifications to Fetch]: #modifications-to-fetch